 Advertising on Twitter allows you to:

-Twitter may not lead to direct business as other channels, but it can be a great way to promote your brand, have seasonal promotions, and have fun.
+Twitter may not lead to direct business as other channels, but it can be a great way to promote your brand, showcase seasonal promotions, and engage with your audience.

 Google Display Advertising

 While other types of online advertising focus on being subtle, display advertising uses a style and format that clearly announces: "I'm selling you something."

 These ads can be animated with motion or just be an image and are typically found on the tops or sides of your favorite pages and have the reputation of being intrusive, distracting, and irrelevant.

 They aim for quick conversion and massive reach since most search engines can match them with relevant sites based on targeting preferences and keywords.